 Knowing when to let clients go or not even accept them at all.

 This used to be me.
-Which is why all my new guests are all required a consultation first.
+Which is why all my new guests have are required a consultation first.
 Here's the thing.
-There's only one you and 4 hours of labor isn't worth the energy sucking if the client doesn't trust you or respect your job.
+There's only one you and 4 hours of labor isn't worth the energy-sucking if the client doesn't trust you or respect your job.

 It's only by saying "no", that you concentrate on the things that are really important.